What does a Design Engineer do?

 Is becoming a Design Engineer a good career path?

-Choosing this career path has its own set of advantages and challenges.
+Working as a Design Engineer comes with its own set of advantages and challenges.
+Understanding these can help someone decide if this career is a good fit.
 Here are some pros and cons to consider:

 - Pros:

-- Collaboration with a diverse team of professionals.
+- Collaboration with a diverse team

-- Potential for career growth and advancement.
+- Potential for career growth and advancement

 - Cons:

-- Long hours, especially during project deadlines.
+- Long hours, especially during product development

 What is the job outlook for a Design Engineer?